 WV WORKS is a work participation program.
-In order to promote personal responsibility and as a condition of eligibility, all new WV WORKS applicants must begin their work participation activities within 5 days after their assignment is scheduled.
+In order to promote personal responsibility and as a condition of eligibility, all new WV WORKS applicants must begin their work participation activities no later than the end of the second month of benefit receipt.
 Only applicants who can demonstrate and verify that they have good cause for not being able to meet participation requirements will be given good cause from this requirement.
 If it is determined that the individual has good cause for not participating at the time of application, West Virginia will re-evaluate that status each month of benefit receipt.